Philadelphia Social Security Disability Lawyers

 If an individual is disabled due to an illness or medical condition that prevents him or her from performing most jobs in the work force, he or she may be able to receive Social Security Disability Benefits (SSDI).
 SSDI benefits are potentially available for individuals who have a work history and who have paid taxes for a number of years.
 The guidelines for judging disability under the Social Security Act is based on the person’s age, education, work background and physical or mental disability.

 Consideration is given to all medical impairments.
-Furthermore, the individual must establish that he has been unable to work for at least twelve (12) months due to the illness or medical condition, or that he or she is expected to be out of work for these reasons for the next twelve (12) months.
+Furthermore, the individual must establish that he or she has been unable to work for at least twelve (12) months due to the illness or medical condition, or that he or she is expected to be out of work for these reasons for the next twelve (12) months.

 Supplemental Security Income (SSI)

-Definition of Disability, Application, Appeal and Hearing process
+Definition of Disability, Application, Appeal and Hearing Process

 The federal government defines and regulates the meaning of disability.
-The Social Security Administration has defined the term “disability” as the “inability to engage in substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to result in death or which has lasted or can be expected to last for a continuous period of no less than twelve months,” or blindness.
+The Social Security Administration has defined the term “disability” as the: “inability to engage in substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to result in death or which has lasted or can be expected to last for a continuous period of no less than twelve months,” or blindness.

 If an individual has been denied benefits, he or she has sixty (60) days to file an Appeal and Request a Hearing before an Administrative Law Judge.
-It is important that any such appeal be made after consulting a Galfand Berger lawyer in order to include relevant and important documentation as the basis for your appeal.
+It is important that any such appeal be made after consulting with a Galfand Berger lawyer in order to include relevant and important documentation as the basis for your appeal.

 Eventually, the disabled individual will have a hearing before a Social Security Judge at which time he or she will testify.
 The individual has the right to have an attorney represent him or her at this hearing to present the testimony and cross examine the vocational expert who in all probability will be present at the hearing.